nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: Add a deadline to a task**

 **MSS**
-1. User _adds a task to the list_.
+1. User _adds a task_ to the list.
 2. PlanIt shows task added to the list and updates list.
 3. User enters command to add a deadline to a specified task.
 4. PlanIt shows task with updated deadline and updates list.